SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

    {"content":"hello world! this is an example message!"}
    ```

-1. Dark Magick (feeding the beast)
+1. Dank Magick (feeding the beast)

    I honestly don't know what exactly happens in this step, but i'll try my best to explain it in simple and very approximate terms.
    The input is the tokenized prompt.